desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-16-dependabot-now-supports-ruby-libraries.md

 We hope the above will help maintainers out a bit.
-Whilst the PRs won't be as easy to merge as they are for apps (since they'll mainly be for major version bumps), they should at least provide timely reminders to review your gemspec.
+Whilst the PRs won't be as easy to merge as they are for apps (since they'll mainly be for major version bumps), they should at least provide timely reminders to review your `gemspec`.
 If that makes employing a [pessimistic versioning strategy][pessimistic-blog-post] easier it could help make dependency management a bit better for everyone.